photoview/photoview.github.io/src/docs/usage-sharing.md

 group: Usage
 ---

-Explain how to share albums and media
+> TODO: Explain how to share albums and media, how to set a password and how to delete them again